SmartAdvisorOnline

 It depends on the region and the current delivery rules.
 Some routes are discussed more than others because ad behaviour differs by market, but stable playback and device compatibility still matter.

-Is YouTube better with Smart DNS or a VPN?
+Is video better with Smart DNS or a VPN?

 Smart DNS can be useful for certain TVs and consoles because it keeps overhead low.
 A VPN is stronger when you also care about throttling, privacy, or public network safety.

-Why does YouTube work on my phone but not my TV?
+Why does video work on my phone but not my TV?

 Your TV may not support the same app path, protocol handling, or region switching method.
-That is why a router-level setup often ends up cleaner for living-room devices.
+A router-level setup often ends up cleaner for living-room devices.

 What should I test first if 4K keeps dropping?